 Personal Training and Lifestyle Coaching

-Tres Adames not only provides pastoral counseling for emotional and spiritual issues, but also personal training and lifestyle coaching for those looking to improve their level of fitness and wellbeing.
-Tres is currently completing his certification as a personal trainer through the International Sports Sciences Association (ISSA).
-Upon completion, Tres will be accepting clients in December of 2020.
+Tres Adames not only provides pastoral counseling for emotional, relational, and spiritual issues, but also coaching for physical health as well.
+He provides personal training and lifestyle coaching for those looking to improve their level of fitness and wellbeing.
+Tres is Certified Personal Trainer through the International Sports Sciences Association (ISSA).
 Here he discusses his story and the approach he uses with clients.